dubesar/Ultimate-Java-Resources/OOPs/manipulators.md

     }
 }
 ```
 The example above is a class for storing userdata.
 At the moment, there are only two pieces of data that are stored - a username and a password.
-They are set to private so that not everyone can change it.
-In order to implement a proper method to change the variables, you must use maniuplators (`setUsername()` & `setPassword()`) to implement a password check.
+They are set to type `private`, which is a good practice of OOP.
+In order to change the variables, you must use maniuplators (`setUsername()` & `setPassword()`) which implements a password check before changing.